nickathans/master-thesis/README.md

-# master-thesis
+# Multi-modal deep learning: Application to integrative modelling of electrocardiography and cardiac imaging
-Multi-modal deep learning: Application to integrative modelling of electrocardiography and cardiac imaging
+By Nikolaos Athanasopoulos